munificent/craftinginterpreters/book/closures.md

 Here, we're accessing `x` in `inner()`.
 That variable is defined not in `middle()`, but all the way out in `outer()`.
 We need to handle cases like this too.
 You *might* think that this isn't much harder since the variable will simply be somewhere farther down on the stack.
-But consider this more pernicious
+But consider this devious
 example:

 ```lox